 Designed by renowned Japanese architect Kenga Kuma for Snow Peak in 2016, the Jyubako micro cabin has been available in Asia for some time now.
 Now, word is out the brand will introduce the sizable product to America in Fall 2020.

 News was officially released at Outdoor Retailer trade show this past January, where a full-size unit was on show for all attendees to see and tour (which we did, and it was rad).
 The move is reportedly encouraged by the ADU, tiny house, and van life movements—all particularly relevant in Snow Peak’s adopted home of Portland.

 The modest, box-like Jyubako design epitomizes Snow Peak’s passion for living an indoor/outdoor life, where good design exists outdoors and a spirit of nature follows inside too.
 Massive picture frame windows and a structure made entirely of wood blur the lines between man-made and natural environments.

 And perhaps best of all, it’s discretely affixed to a trailer, encouraging a nomadic lifestyle where one needs not set down permanent roots in any one location to enjoy the comforts of “home.”

 All across Japan Snow Peak owns plots of land where they hold seasonal festivals and campouts (Snow Peak Way first landed Stateside in 2018, held in Washington State).
 Owners of Jyubako units in Japan are granted access to such properties as part of their purchase.
 With a broadening interest in building the brand in America, we wouldn’t be surprised if something similar were to be established here as well.
 At least, we hope.

 Best estimates for Jyubako pricing land around $60,000 USD.
-Stateside delivery is expected in Fall 2020.
+Contact Snow Peak directly for stateside delivery.